This course is open for applications

 Indicative Additional Costs

 Supplementary fee information

-The additional costs listed are those you could reasonably expect to incur during your studies and are for items not covered by the standard tuition fee.
-These could be materials, text books, travel, clothing, software or printing.
+This refers to items you could need during your studies that aren't covered by the standard tuition fee.
+These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 120

-- Baccalaureate IB: To include a minimum grade of 6 in higher level Mathematics.
+- Baccalaureate IB: To include a minimum Grade of 6 in Higher Level Mathematics.

-If you are an international student and do not meet the academic or English language requirements to study this course, you can qualify by completing preparatory study at our International College.
+For country specific entry requirements please find your country on the country information pages.
+If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.

 If you are applying to study at UWE Bristol and require additional support to meet our English language requirements, you may be able to attend one of our pre-sessional English courses.
 Read more about our Pre-Sessional English Programme.